mertayasa/mertayasa/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Pt.
+- 🔭 I’m currently working at Pt.
 Appkey as a Web Developer (PHP)
 - 🌱 I’m currently learning how to live a life
 <!--
 - 👯 I’m looking to collaborate on ...